ETCDema/OAuth2.Client/README.md

 The infrastructure is also prepared to verify work with services and testing data.

 ## Current Version and Status
-First release, version 0.1, I use in your projects.
+First release, version 1.0.11, I use in your projects.
 At the moment, work has been implemented:
 * GitHub
 * Google
 * MicrosoftLive
-* VK
+* VK (UPD 09.10.2025: domain changed vk.com -> vk.ru)
 * Yandex
 * Mastodon based (like Stogramm)